heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 18/Jan/25
   Today I did more Python tests.
 I asked ChatGPT for more tests.
 I prefer applying to just learning alone.

+19/Jan/25
+  Today instead of just doing a test I decided to build something and take the day off.
+I built a calculator and over time I'll start adding more features to the calculator.